robreys/code2040-api/README.md

 labelled as a comment above its corresponding function.
 I utilized the JavaScript library 'jQuery', primarily to facilitate the api endpoint requests, but also to take advantage of certain functions described below.
-Included is a simble browser interface.
+Included is a simple browser interface.
 The file, index.html, which can be opened in a browser, displays buttons that can be used to trigger the functions in js/functions.js.
 The leftmost box will display the problem received when a function